You cannot copy content of this website, your IP is being recorded

 • Botulism can cause paralysis, body aches and weakness, and even death.

-• Campylobacter infections can cause, in addition to gastrointestinal symptoms, fever, joint pain, and Guillain-Barre syndrome (which is severe muscle weakness).
+• Campylobacter infections can cause, in addition to gastrointestinal symptoms, fever, joint pain, and Guillain-Barré syndrome (which is severe muscle weakness).

 If any of these more severe symptoms appear, medical attention is needed.
-Physicians Now Urgent Care in Rockville MD can treat you for any food poisoning-related symptoms, from helping manage your digestive system distress, getting you rehydrated, identifying serious infections, and beginning appropriate treatment.
+Physicians Now Urgent Care in Rockville, MD, can treat you for any food poisoning-related symptoms, from helping manage your digestive system distress, getting you rehydrated, identifying serious infections, and beginning appropriate treatment.

 What causes food poisoning?